 There are many manufacturers, and many many more models of car thereafter, and you should do your research and find the car that suits you.
 So what factors should you consider?

 1) Can you get spares easily.
 We have a track side shop.
-And having a vehicle we stock parts for give you a better chance of keeping the car running if you have a breakage, and if your new to the sport…you will break things!
+And having a vehicle we stock parts for give you a better chance of keeping the car running if you have a breakage, and if you're new to the sport…you will break things!

 2) Can you get setup advice?
 Find out what cars are popular among other club racers so you can speak to people to get help.
 After your own head and thumbs or fingers, the car setup** is the second most vital thing.
 If no one else knows your car, then chances are your on your own for finding how to get it working well for the track and conditions.

 ** It’s a mythical/black art thing “setup” and you’ll here a lot of chatter about what tires, what ride heights, camber, roll centers, etc, etc…so don’t expect to know about any of this until your racing and trying to knock off that vital 10th of a second to beat your nearest rivals!

 3) Do I like the the look of it?
 Every manufacturer does it differently…find one you like the look of!
 The best car is the the car you like best…if you like your car, chances are, you’ll be more confident, and therefore better driving it!
 If you don’t get it right first time, don’t worry, there is a busy and thriving second hand car market within RC!